Hisense C2 Ultra Projector Review

 240 Hz

-The Hisense C2 Ultra projector has a good variety of options when it comes to supported resolutions.
+The Hisense C2 Ultra projector offers a wide range of supported resolutions.
 A 4k/120 signal handshakes, but is downscaled under the hood.
-In order for the unit not to frame skip at 4k @ 120Hz, make sure to enable DLP Turbo Mode and High Refresh Rate mode when Enhanced Format - 240Hz is also enabled.
+For the unit not to frame skip at 4k @ 120Hz, make sure to enable DLP Turbo Mode and High Refresh Rate mode when Enhanced Format - 240Hz is also enabled.
 The latter is necessary for 1080p @ 240Hz support on HDMI ports 1 and 2.

 7.4